aasmith/rack_gc_profiler/README.md

 Install the middleware into your application's list of rack middlewares.

-Issue a request to your application where GC will occur.
+Issue a request to your application.
 Two extra headers will be appended to the response:

 ```console
 $ curl -v -o /dev/null -sSq yourapp.example.com